 I make photobooks, and not just because I’m an old ink on paper person (there were those forest destroying magazines for example).
 There are many that are personal gifts for friends, those I create and give and never look at again.
 These photobooks here were made as albums of personal images from special holidays.
 They’re piling up on the coffee table so they need to be stored online as well (coffee tables catch fire etc.) I usually took video at the same time, hours of it which I find hard to edit, so these are used to aid memory, usually about the extensive eating and drinking they contain.

-There’s pictures I’d remove from these (mostly Jan and I) if i was editing a general interest book, but these are how we keep them “to remember things”.
-Use the ‘Fullscreen’ option.
+There’s pictures I’d remove from these (mostly personal of Jan and I) if Iwas editing a general interest book, but these are how we keep them “to remember things”.
+They were all hosted on Issuu but they’ve stopped their free ’embed’ feature and I can’t afford to pay for it.

 Three weeks in Italy lead to three books, a region in each.
-Were the photographs that good to deserve a separate volume, or was there more incidental details this trip?
-I consciously took more video this time but I haven’t edited much of that have I?
+Were the photographs that good to deserve a separate volume, or were there more incidental details this trip?
+I consciously took more video this time but I haven’t edited much of that.
 Hmmm.
 Which makes these records valuable to me.

 This is Catalonia and Spain 2016